Part-time & Graduate Enrollment Services

 Industrial and Systems Engineering (formerly Industrial Engineering) ME

-The master of engineering in industrial and systems engineering focuses on the design, improvement, and installation of integrated systems of people, material, information, equipment, and energy.
+The master of engineering in industrial and systems engineering focuses on the design, improvement, and installation of integrated systems of people, materials, information, equipment, and energy.
 The program emphasizes specialized knowledge and skills in the mathematical, physical, computer, and social sciences together with the principles and methods of engineering analysis and design.
 The overarching goal of industrial and systems engineering is the optimization of the system, regardless of whether the activity engaged in is a manufacturing, distribution, or a service-related capacity.
 Students graduate with a variety of skills in the areas of applied statistics/quality, ergonomics/human factors, operations research/simulation, manufacturing, and systems engineering.

-Industrial and systems engineering, ME degree, typical course sequence (semesters), effective fall 2013
+Industrial and systems engineering, ME degree, typical course sequence

 |Course||Sem.
 Cr.
 Hrs.|